 SEMIC is applied as developed by Krapp et al. (2017).
 These authors perform a particle-swarm optimization to calibrate model parameters for the GrIS and validate them against the RCM MAR.
 We adopt their derived parameters here.
-The parameter tuning aimed to find a parameter set which gives athe best fit between SMB and ice temperature $T{\rm s}$ of SEMIC with only a limited number of processes and simpler parameterizations compared to a more complex RCM.
-At RCM is typically validated against reanalysis data and observations, therefore, we assume the tuned parameters are most reliable to represent the processes and parameterizations within SEMIC.
+The parameter tuning aimed to find a parameter set which gives the best fit between SMB and ice temperature $T{\rm s}$ of SEMIC with only a limited number of processes and simpler parameterizations compared to a more complex RCM.
+An RCM is typically validated against reanalysis data and observations, therefore, we assume the tuned parameters are most reliable to represent the processes and parameterizations within SEMIC.
 In terms of process description, the optimized SEMIC configuration leads to the best possible SMB and $T{\rm s}$ fields when MAR is used as forcing.
-If SEMIC is tuned with another RCM (e.g. RACMO or HIRHAM), the parameter parameters will be different.
+If SEMIC is tuned with another RCM (e.g. RACMO or HIRHAM), the parameters will be different.
 Here, a separate tuning for each GCM would be required due to the differences (e.g. the timing of maximum warming, the length of an overshoot) among the GCMs used in this study.
 This basically means to compensate, for e.g. too low near surface temperatures, with SEMIC parameters, which would offset the whole comparison of GCM forcing.
-Furthermore, this these additional tuning steps would make the benefit of having a semi-complexity model with low costs meaningless.
+Furthermore, these additional tuning steps would make the benefit of having a semi-complexity model with low costs meaningless.

-However, Figure 3 compares averaged SMB fields for the time period 1960-1990 from RACMO2.3 and exemplary, exemplary, the SMB derived by forcing SEMIC with HadGEM2.
-The pattern of the SMB derived by forcing SEMIC with IPSL or MIROC5 is the same as when using HadGEM2.
-The comparison in Fig. 3 shows that the large-scale pattern of the SMB fields agree fairly well are in fairly good agreement while the small-scale pattern and magnitudes of the GCM-based SMB is not in agreement with do not match the RACMO2.3 SMB.
-Although the coarse GCM-based forcing has underwent undergone a downscaling of particular fields and is processed in SEMIC with a higher resolution, the atmospheric fields over the ice sheet still lacks details and quality lack details compared to a RCM.
+Figure 3 compares averaged SMB fields for the time period 1960-1990 from RACMO2.3 and, exemplary, the SMB derived by forcing SEMIC with IPSL or MIROC5 is the same as when using HadGEM2.
+The comparison in Fig. 3 shows that the large-scale pattern of the SMB fields are in fairly good agreement while the small-scale pattern and magnitudes of the GCM-based SMB do not match the RACMO2.3 SMB.
+Although the coarse GCM-based forcing has undergone a downscaling of particular fields and is processed in SEMIC with a higher resolution, the atmospheric fields over the ice sheet still lack details compared to a RCM.
 This is due to the fact, that the forcing from a GCM implies different characteristics, like smoother gradients and a less resolved geometry compared to the RCM.
 The direct output of the SMB from SEMIC to the RACMO2.3 field has a misfit of about 2 m a-1 and a correlation coefficient of R2=0.5.
-Additionally, the spatial-integrated spatially-integrated SMB for the averaged time period differs by up to 200 Gt a-1; for For HadGEM2, IPSL and MIROC5 the values are 536, 496, and 614 Gt a-1, respectively.
+Additionally, the spatially-integrated SMB for the averaged time period differs by up to 200 Gt a-1.
+For HadGEM2, IPSL and MIROC5 the values are 536, 496, and 614 Gt a-1, respectively.
 In contrast, the corresponding value for RACMO2.3 is 403 Gt a-1.
 Therefore, we conclude that the absolute fields from SEMIC are not ideal for our purpose.